A perfectly cooked golden omelet, split open to reveal fluffy scrambled egg products, served atop white rice on a clean.

 1. Core Food Safety Management Certifications

-These certifications are the foundation of food safety and quality control.
+These certifications form the basis of food safety and control.

 ISO 22000

-ISO 22000 is one of the most widely used food safety standards in the world.
-It covers raw material control, production, sanitation, storage, and transportation.
+ISO 22000 is a widely-used food safety standard in the world.
+The standard covers the raw material control, production and sanitation.
+It also includes storage and transportation.

 ISO 9001

-ISO 9001 focuses on quality management.
-It helps make sure that production follows clear and documented procedures.
+ISO 9001 focuses primarily on quality management.
+It ensures that the production process is documented and follows clear procedures.

 HACCP

-HACCP stands for Hazard Analysis and Critical Control Points.
-It is a basic requirement for many international food markets.
+Hazard Analysis and Critical Control Points is the acronym for Hazard Analysis.
+This is a requirement of many international food markets.

-This system helps identify and control biological, chemical, and physical risks during production.
+This system is designed to identify and reduce the risks of biological, chemical and physical hazards during production.

 FSSC 22000

-FSSC 22000 is built on ISO 22000 and includes additional food safety requirements.
-It is widely recognized in Europe, the United States, and Japan.
+FSSC 22000 builds on ISO 22000, and adds additional requirements for food safety.
+It is widely accepted in Europe, Japan, and the United States.

-Many multinational food companies prefer suppliers with FSSC 22000 certification.
+Many multinational food companies prefer to work with suppliers who have FSSC 22000 certified.

 2. Religious and Specialty Certifications